-Here, the damping performance of the control system in terms of 1/e decay time of the mechanical resonances.
-The requirement for the decay time is set at less than 1 minute in bKAGRA.
+Here, the damping performance of the control system is described in terms of the 1/e decay time of the mechanical resonances.
+The requirement for the decay time is set to be less than 1 minute for bKAGRA.
 The purpose of this measurement was to estimate the preciseness of the simulation.

 The decay time measurement was conducted by following method.
 First, one target resonant motion was excited by using an appropriate virtual actuator with sinusoidal wave signal at the resonant frequency.
-Then, after the resonance was excited enough, the actuation was turned off and the decay signal was measured by built-in sensors.
+Then, after the resonance was excited enough, the actuation was turned off and the decay signal was measured by the built-in sensors.
 The measured decay signal was fitted by an exponential-decay sine wave function:

-$$f(t) = A \exp\left(-\frac{t}{\tau_e}\right) \sin\left(2\pi f_0 t\right) + x_0, \tag{5.1}$$ where τ_e is the 1/e decay time.
-When it was difficult to excite only one resonant mode and beating signal was measured, the signals was fitted by two decay sine wave function:
+$$f(t) = A \exp\left(-\frac{t}{\tau_e}\right) \sin\left(2\pi f_0 t\right) + x_0,\tag{5.1}$$ where τ_e is the 1/e decay time.
+When it was difficult to excite only one resonant mode and a beating signal was measured, the signals were fitted by a double decay sine wave function: